alAs Due to often Stakeholder pensions offer a cheap, flexible, and easy way to build your retirement fund.

 Step three: Check for extra discounts

-Although this should never be the main reason for choosing a product, keep an eye out for special offers, which may help to boost your pension even further.
+First of all, discounts should never be the main reason for choosing a product.
+However, keeping an eye out for special offers might help to boost your pension even further.

-The Key Features Document will also outline the funds that the stakeholder pension invests in.
+The Key Features Document is maybe the most important paperwork to check: it outlines the funds that the stakeholder pension invests in.
 How well your pension performs will depend on the funds you pick and how they perform.

 Other funds include cash funds, bond funds, property funds, managed funds, lifestyle funds, With Profit funds and ethical funds.
 The Money Advice Service has a useful guide that will take you through your options.

-Once you’ve decided which pension is for you, it may be cheaper to use a specialist pension broker – who arranges your pension without advice – and refund some or all of their commission from the providers back into your fund.
+Once you’ve decided which pension is for you, it may be cheaper to use a specialist pension broker.
+These arrange your pension without advice and refund some or all of their commission from the providers back into your fund.

 Step six: Calculate your savings